A Healthy Holiday Part 2: Au Gratin Potatoes

 Hi everyone!
 I have another recipe for you from my Healthy Holiday series.
-Part 1 was all about my super Simple Glazed Ham, but, we all know you NEED to have cheesy potatoes to go with the ham.
-I honestly think CHEESE makes everything taste better, in fact, my mom used to put cheese on everything growing up just to get me to eat it.
+Part 1 was all about my super Simple Glazed Ham With Pineapple, but, we all know you need to have cheesy potatoes to go with the ham.
+I honestly think cheese makes everything taste better, in fact, my mom used to put cheese on everything growing up just to get me to eat it.
 That’s probably why I am such a fan of broccoli covered in cheesy sauce!

 INGREDIENTS